stmar89/PolsAbVarFpCanLift/README.md

 In the file [`examples.txt`](https://github.com/stmar89/PolsAbVarFpCanLift/blob/main/examples.txt) there is the code for the examples in our paper.
 Such code is also intended as a guide on how to use the various functions and intrisics to compute isomorphism classes and principal polarizations.

 The file [`additional_examples.pdf`](https://github.com/stmar89/PolsAbVarFpCanLift/blob/main/additional_examples.pdf) contains cumulative tables of computations for squarefree isogeny classes over small finite fields of small dimension.

+Legacy (kept for retrocompatibility)
+--
+The content of the file `AlmOrd.m` has been superseeded by the new code contained in [`IsomClAbVarFqCommEndAlg`](https://github.com/stmar89/IsomClAbVarFqCommEndAlg).
+The file `AlmOrd.m` contains the function `overorders_maximal_at_ss` that given as input an `IsogenyClassFq` of almost-ordinary squarefree abelian varieties in odd characteristic returns the over-orders of ZZ[F,V] which are maximal at the supersingular part of the endomorphism algebra.
+These and only these are endomorphism rings of abelian varieties in such an isogeny class.
+See Oswal-Shankar (below) for more details.

 Future Plans
 --